UrgenceTree/server-decision-tree/src/README.md

 - rabbitMQInit() error: Initializes the RabbitMQ connection, creates a channel, and declares a queue.
 - rolling() error: Represents the rolling process that continuously consumes messages from the RabbitMQ queue, handles received messages, and performs rolling operations.

-# Conclusion
+## Conclusion

-This documentation provides an overview of the Go code that implements a service with RabbitMQ integration.
+This documentation provides an overview of the service.go file that implements a service with RabbitMQ integration.
 It explains the usage, provides example scenarios, and describes the available functions and methods.
 By following the provided instructions, you can utilize this code in your own Go projects and customize it according to your requirements.